-All of these sweet MLA and SCRA annual fee waivers will come to an end when you retire, separate, or otherwise depart the military.
+All of these sweet Military Lending Act and SCRA annual fee waivers will come to an end when you or your partner retire, separate, or otherwise depart active duty military.

 Should you close ALL of your credit card accounts when you leave the military?

-My recommendation is no. Keep the cards open from which you are still getting value.
-Close the cards which do not justify their annual fee.
+My recommendation is no – you should keep the cards open from which you are still getting value.
 Downgrade expensive cards to lower annual fee cards to retain your points and lower your annual costs.
+As a last resort, close the cards which do not justify their annual fee.